hi-swapx/docs/sdk/v3/guides/swaps/01-quoting.md

 }
 ```

-The pool used is defined by a pair of tokens in [`constants.ts`](https://github.com/SwapX/examples/blob/main/v3-sdk/quoting/src/libs/constants.ts#L14).
-You can also change these two tokens and the fee of the pool in the config, just make sure a Pool actually exists for your configuration.
-Check out the top pools on [SwapX info](https://info.SwapX.org/#/pools).

 ## Computing the Pool's deployment address

 To interact with the **USDC - WETH** Pool contract, we first need to compute its deployment address.
-If you haven't worked directly with smart contracts yet, check out this [guide](https://docs.alchemy.com/docs/smart-contract-basics) from Alchemy.
 The SDK provides a utility method for that:

 ```typescript